DK26/wrapin-py/README.md

 opt-level = 3       # Optimizes binary execution-times
 ```

-- To further improve binary sizes, it is usually recommended to disable `default-features` for crates, and pick only the required ones when possible
+- To further improve binary sizes, it is often recommended to disable `default-features` for specific crates, and pick only the required ones when reasonable and possible

 > ### BONUS: Compile-time Optimization for Linux
 > Install and configure the [Mold Linker](https://github.com/rui314/mold) linker